sfxcode/sapphire-extension/README.md

 sapphire-extension
 ================

-sapphire extension framework adds additional features to sapphire-core.
+The sapphire extension framework adds additional features to sapphire-core.

 ## Version

-Actual Version is 0.4.0.
+Actual Version is 0.4.5.

-Scala Version is 2.11.6.
+Scala Version is 2.11.7.

 ## About